VSAC Authoring Best Practices

 - Do not include the concept category that characterizes the context of use, unless it describes a primary distinguishing characteristic of the value set requirements.
 For example, only include the word "Procedure" when the context of the main focus is ambiguous.

-- Avoid using the word "Other" as an alternative to another value set.
+- Do not use the word "Other" as an alternative to another value set.
 Each value set name must be understandable independent of any other value set.
+For example: Do not name a value set "Other Endophthalmitis" just because a value set named "Purulent Endophthalmitis" already exists.
+Be as specific as possible.
+"Other Endophthalmitis" lacks adequate information that value set consumers need.

 - Do not include "CamelCase" or other composite and delimited words or phrases.